benwhale/saber-tech-test/PLAN.md

    - I will need boto3 for db interaction, but I'm going to start an initial version with just the slug generation

    - Now that I've created that, I want to create a new entry in my database each time I call that API endpoint with a url.
-Lets start by updating the lambda to accept
+Lets start by adding a post endpoint to accept the URL and return an object with the doc

+   - Now I've done that; I need to actually push it to DynamoDB.
+Time to read up.

 3a.
 Listing urls? (or do later)